-Students evaluate instructional faculty (paid or unpaid parttime or adjunct faculty, instructional staff, preceptors, or any other title associated with the individual responsible for the supervision and/or assessment of the student).
-All must demonstrate effective teaching techniques as measured by student evaluations and educational outcomes.
+Students evaluate the faculty, preceptors, or any other title associated with the individual responsible for the supervision and/or assessment of the student.
+All must demonstrate competency in their roles as measured by student evaluations and educational outcomes.
 In addition, they evaluate hospital clinical experiences, the course, and program resources.

-Program evaluation is a continuing and systematic process with internal and external curriculum validation in consultation with the Advisory Committee, employers, faculty, preceptors, students and graduates.
+Program evaluation is a continuing and systematic process in consultation with the Advisory Committee, employers, faculty, preceptors, students and graduates.